Side Show (musical): Original production

 Side Show opened on Broadway on October 16, 1997 at the Richard Rodgers Theatre.
 Robert Longbottom directed and choreographed, the sets were by Robin Wagner, costumes by Gregg Barnes and lighting by Brian MacDevitt.
 The cast starred Emily Skinner as Daisy Hilton and Alice Ripley as Violet Hilton.
+Also featured was J. Robert Spencer.
 Despite receiving some positive reviews, the show closed on January 3, 1998 after 31 previews and 91 regular performances.
 Original producers were Manny Azenberg and former actor Wayne Rogers.
+The show was nominated for four Tony Awards in 1998 at the 52nd Tony Awards.